 Mlinko has published widely as a critic, and her honors and awards include the Randall Jarrell Award in Criticism, the Frederick Bock prize from Poetry magazine for her poem “Cantata for Lynette Roberts,” and a fellowship from the Guggenheim Foundaiton.
 Mlinko has worked in Brooklyn, Providence, Boston, and Morocco.
 She has taught poetry at Brown, the Naropa University Summer Writing Program, Al-Akhawayn University in Ifrane, Morocco, and the University of Houston.

-Ange Mlinko is currently an Assistant Professor in the University of Houston Creative Writing Program.
+Ange Mlinko is currently poetry editor of the Nation, and an Associate Professor at the University of Florida.

 Poems By ANGE MLINKO

 - "Information, Thy Nemesis is Reverie"

 How Devin Johnston and Linda Gregg chase the Romantic.

 - 100 Years of Poetry: May Swenson and the Life of Publication

 Can visionary poetry be edited?

 - Altman, Keillor, and the Suicide Poet Girl

 Our reviewer hoped for a reflection of her adolescent poet-self in A Prairie Home Companion.
 She was bummed.